teamforus/foundation/manuals/development/change-management.md

 Most changes start with an issue.
 There are a few different kinds of issues.
 Each type has a certain level of clearity that is needed to continue to the next stage.
 If you're not sure what kind of issue to open, you can always open a change request.

+## Where to open the issue.

+If you're not sure where to open an issue, you can _generally_ open it in "**general**" (no pun intended).

+There are a few scenario's where an issue should be opened somewhere else:

+- This is a critical issue that needs to be solved ASAP and / or this issue contains sensitive data: Your issue might be an incident.
+Open the issue in the ITSM repository if you can access it or send an email to support@forus.io
+- This is a clearly defined bug or task that is easy to fix: please open it directly in the product repository (Forus or Me)

 ### Change Request (CR)
 Question or proposal to change something (for example a user story).